 I homeschooled Joy beginning with kindergarten.
 At the end of that year, she scored in the top ten percent of all kindergarteners around the country, but she was a reluctant learner—at least when it came to me being her teacher.
 She loved me as a mom but not as her favorite teacher.
 After one year, I didn’t have the emotional energy to continue homeschooling her, so I put her in private school for three years.

 I experienced much trepidation putting Joy into public high school.
 I thought about all the things she would encounter.
-I worried about the students she would meet, if she could make friends, if she would be able to succeed, and if the change would be overwhelming.
-She had never been in public school and I agonized over it her entire ninth-grade year before finally making the decision to enroll her in public high school.
+I worried about the students she would meet and if she could make friends; if she would be able to succeed, and if the change would be overwhelming.
+She had never been in public school, and I agonized over it her entire ninth-grade year before finally making the decision to enroll her in public high school.